Soldiers' Monument (Santa Fe, New Mexico): Inscriptions

 On August 8, 1974, the word "savage" was chiselled out of panel 4.
 In June 2020, the panel was further damaged.
 In October 2020, the panel 4 was broken out from the plinth.
 The panel that contained the words "savage Indians" faced towards the Palace of the Governors where local Puebloan artisans sell arts and crafts under the portico.

-"The Battles of Cañon del Apache and Pigeon’s Ranch" mentioned in panel 3 refers to events of the Civil War Battle of Glorieta Pass, "La Glorieta," March 26–28, 1862.
+"The Battles of Cañon del Apache and Pigeon's Ranch" mentioned in panel 3 refers to events of the Civil War Battle of Glorieta Pass, "La Glorieta," March 26–28, 1862.

 From the 1880s, use of the word "rebel" in panels 2 and 3 was considered by some, an insult to the South.
 In 1908–1909, the New Mexico governor offered to fund a change in wording while the legislative council passed a resolution supporting inscribing "confederate" in place of "rebel."
 In opposition, former governor L. Bradford Prince and veterans gained support for leaving the monument "sacred and unmutilated."
 Governor Prince saw the monument not only as a memorial but a symbol of an historic era, to be preserved in memory of the territory's loyalty to the Union.
 The monument was left unchanged.
-In the 1930s, another effort by Texans to have the monument removed because of the word 'rebel' failed to gain support.
+In 1925 and in the 1930s, other efforts by Texans to have the monument removed because of the word 'rebel' failed to gain support.